Key Factors to Consider When Selecting an Online Medical Billing and Coding School

 3 minute read

-When selecting an online medical billing and coding school, several factors should be considered to ensure the program meets educational and career goals.
-Accreditation is a crucial factor, as it ensures the program meets high educational standards and is recognized by employers.
-For instance, Penn Foster College is nationally accredited by the DEAC, which is a significant credential (source).
+When selecting an online medical billing and coding school, accreditation is a critical factor to consider.
+Accreditation ensures that the program meets high educational standards and is recognized by employers.
+For instance, Penn Foster College is nationally accredited by the Distance Education Accrediting Commission (DEAC), which guarantees that its program is of high quality and widely accepted in the industry (source).
+Similarly, the U.S. Career Institute (USCI) is also accredited by the DEAC, providing assurance of its educational standards (source).

 Certification and Career Advancement

-Certification opportunities are vital for career advancement in medical billing and coding.
-Programs like those offered by Penn Foster and the U.S. Career Institute prepare students for industry-standard certification exams, such as the Certified Professional Coder (CPC) and Certified Billing and Coding Specialist (CBCS) exams.
-These certifications are highly valued by employers and can significantly boost earning potential (source).
+Certification is a vital component of a quality medical billing and coding program.
+Programs like those at Penn Foster and USCI prepare students for industry-standard certification exams, such as the Certified Professional Coder (CPC) and Certified Billing and Coding Specialist (CBCS) exams, often including the exam voucher in the tuition (source, source).
+This preparation is crucial for career advancement, as certifications are often required by employers and can lead to higher salary potential.

 Why You Should Learn More About Online Medical Billing and Coding Schools Today